Daniel R. White: Writing

+Journalism

-Less known as a journalist, White has published articles for publications ranging from the American Bar Association Journal to Cosmopolitan.
-A number of other publications have carried articles by Daniel R. White, including Of Counsel, Barrister, Medical Meetings, the Atlanta Journal-Constitution, Atlanta, The Washington Weekly, Minnesota Law & Politics, Docket (ACCA), Employment Law Strategist, Marketing for Lawyers, and Law Firm Partnership & Benefits Report.
+Less known as a journalist, White has contributed to such publications as American Bar Association Journal, Cosmopolitan.
+Of Counsel, Barrister, Medical Meetings, the Atlanta Journal-Constitution, Atlanta, The Washington Weekly, Minnesota Law & Politics, Docket (ACCA), Employment Law Strategist, Marketing for Lawyers, and Law Firm Partnership & Benefits Report.

-Although even less known as a poet, White's tribute to legal warriors, "An Ode to Litigation," met with general acclaim when it appeared in the National Law Journal, and one of its 32 stanzas is quoted in Jennifer L. Pierce's treatise, Gender Bender Trials: Emotional Lives in Contemporary Law Firms:

-Editing

 At the New York Law Publishing Company, where he worked from 1994 to 1996, White served as editor-in-chief and primary writer for Law Firm Partnership & Benefits Report, a national newsletter for law firm partners and managers.
 He served as managing editor of two other national newsletters for lawyers, Employment Law Strategist and Marketing for Lawyers, and edited articles for the National Law Journal.

-White has also established himself as a freelance editor of non-fiction monographs.

-Jokes

-Although his roots lie in legal comedy, White has demonstrated a broader range, beginning in 1992-1993, when he served as editor-in-chief of, and primary writer for, Current Comedy, a twice-monthly "Humor Service for Public Speakers & Business Executives" founded by former television gag writer and presidential speechwriter Robert Orben.

-White has written jokes for corporate executives and Jay Leno.
+Although his roots lie in legal comedy, White has demonstrated a broader range beginning in 1992-1993, when he served as editor-in-chief of, and primary writer for, Current Comedy, a twice-monthly "Humor Service for Public Speakers & Business Executives" founded by former television gag writer and presidential speechwriter Robert Orben.
+White has written jokes for Jay Leno.
 His parody of Ernest Hemingway's writing style appeared in The Best of Bad Hemingway, an anthology.
+Contrasting himself with lawyers who ridicule the legal profession with "lawyer jokes" and engage in "lawyer bashing", White has said his jabs are soft-gloved and affectionate, because he is "a member of that union", being a lawyer himself and coming from a family of lawyers.